ashurajchandra/my-myntra-replica/README.md

 # Tech stack used in this project is : reactjs, redux for state management,
 # used mock api to get the data of products
-# In Navbar search box we are searching over the list of products and showing it to user
+# In Navbar search box we are searching over the list of products and showing it to user and on clicking on more info button user can visit to detail page

 # Dropdown on mouse over has list of items on which we can filter and show     different data based on filter selected